 The stepbrother of Jesus, after believing in Jesus, wrote in James 5.19-20, “Brethren, if any of you do err from the truth, and one convert him; let him know, that he who converts the sinner from the error of his way shall save a soul from death, and shall hide a multitude of sins.”
 If this process offends so-called religious leaders of the past, present, and or in the future, rather than converting one from error; then they have proven themselves to be as Jesus proclaimed, “Every plant which My heavenly Father has not planted will be uprooted.
 Let them alone.
 They are blind leaders of the blind.
 And if the blind leads the blind, both will fall into a ditch.”

-Therefore, we are not to take part in the uprooting process of the ill-guided spiritually blind, that is to be left to our heavenly Father and His just discretion.
+Therefore, we are not to take part in the uprooting process of the ill-guided spiritually blind.
+That disciplinary action is to be left to our heavenly Father and His just discretion.
 Let us focus on the maintaining of pure hearts while desiring to live godly lives in Christ Jesus.
 Let us be found continuing to look unto Jesus the author and finisher of our faith.

 Our Father in heaven, thank You for Your truly revealing to us that religious traditions, if they oppose Scripture, can and most likely will lead to defilement.
 Let us be found seeking first Your kingdom and Your righteousness as we pledge to endure to the end of this evil age or to the end of our blessed in Christ lives.
 And help us Father not to become among the blind leaders leading other spiritually blind individuals to a wrongful eternal destination.
 In Him Always Amen!